isabelanyc/Fake-Job-Posting-Prediction/README.md

    - The main finding here was that the data is imbalanced and favors the real job postings.

 - `3_preprocessing.ipynb`:
+   - Since all of the cleaning and lemmatization was done in the first notebook, all that was left for me to was to convert the data into some numerical format.
+I decided to go with **TF-IDF** to accomplish this and limited the number of features to 10,000.

 - `4_modelling.ipynb`:
    - I chose four different models to test out: